adobea-dev/adobea-dev.github.io/_pages/about.md

   limit: 3
 ---

 I am **Regina Adobea Essien**, though I prefer to be called **Adobea**.
-I am a **Data Scientist focused on statistical modelling, machine learning, predictive analytics, and applied AI**.
+I am a **Data Scientist focused on statistical modelling, machine learning, predictive analytics,applied AI, AI automation and Agent development**.
 I build practical data-driven systems that help organizations solve complex problems and make better decisions across **financial services, analytics, and climate resilience**.

 I have **3+ years of experience** applying data science, analytics, and machine learning in the financial sector.
 I currently work as an **Engagement Analyst at Autochek Africa**, where I work on data-driven and AI-powered solutions, and as a part-time **AI Researcher at Youth in AI, Accra**.